Summary of Lunar Occultations for 2006

-During 2004, potentially observable from East Anglia are approximately 600 lunar occultations, although many involve faint stars, and one grazing occultation.
-No planetary occultations are visible from the region during the year.
+During 2006, there are approximately 560 lunar occultations potentially observable from East Anglia, although many involve faint stars.
+There are no good grazing occultations or planetary occultations visible from the region during the year.

 This article summarises the circumstances of the best occultations during the year.
 It provides details for the location of Orwell Park Observatory; differences will in general be negligible for locations throughout East Anglia.

 Occultations of Bright Stars